Emil Constantinescu

 After the Romanian Revolution of 1989, Constantinescu became a founding member and vice president of the Civic Alliance (AC).
 In addition, he also served as the acting president of the Democratic Romanian Anti-Totalitarian Forum, the first associative structure of the democratic opposition in post-1989 Romania, which was later transformed into a centre-right political and electoral alliance known as the Romanian Democratic Convention (CDR).
+He had also subsequently presided the People's Action (AP) party from the early 2000s until it merged into the National Liberal Party (PNL) in 2008.
+Nowadays, Constantinescu remains involved in Romanian politics solely to a limited extent.